-As an internet-only institutions, BankPurely/iGObanking offer their services and product lines nationwide.
+As internet-only institutions, BankPurely/iGObanking offer their services and product lines nationwide.
 U.S. citizens and resident aliens, 18 years or older, can open an account online.

 In addition to the usual personal information required, you’ll need the account number, routing number, and name of the financial institution if you choose electronic funding.
 Joint and beneficiary accounts require name, date of birth, and Social Security Number; joint accounts also require government issued identification for all owners.

 The online application allows for up to two payable-on-death beneficiaries.
 Once the account is opened, it is possible to send a request to add additional beneficiaries.
 While accounts cannot be opened in the name of a trust, trusts can be named as a beneficiary.

 FYI – don't be surprised if you click on a BankPurely online application link and see,